Convergence of Nonlinear Observers on R^n with a Riemannian Metric (Part III): Introduction

-The first condition, referred as Condition A2, named {\it strong differential detectability with respect to the metric $\bfP$}, is related to detectability of \eqref{eqn:Plant1}, and, as such pertains to control theory, It involves the right-hand side $\bff$, the output map $\bfh$ of \eqref{eqn:Plant1}, and the Riemannian metric $\bfP$ to be chosen.
-In \cite{57}, we show that a weak form of this differential detectability notion is necessary for the existence of an observer in the Kalman form (\ref{eqn:PlantObserverSystem}) (= copy of the dynamics + correction term) making the distance in \eqref{eqn:distance} to decrease exponentially when evaluated along solutions.
-We show also that uniform detectability of the linearization of \eqref{eqn:Plant1} along each of its solutions is necessary for Condition A2 to hold. \stopmodif In \cite{127}, we present techniques for the design of the Riemannian metric $\bfP$ for given functions $\bff$ and $\bfh$ so that Condition A2 holds.
-We show that such a design is possible when \eqref{eqn:Plant1} satisfies any of the following properties: \begin{itemize} \item[i)] Strongly infinitesimally reconstructible (see \cite[Definition 3.1]{127}) in the sense that each time-varying linear system resulting from the linearization along a solution to the system \eqref{eqn:Plant1} satisfies a uniform reconstructibility property; \item[ii)] Strongly differentially observable, in the sense that the mapping state to output derivatives is an injective immersion (see \cite[Proposition 4.4]{127}); or \item[iii)] An Euler-Lagrange system, the Lagrangian of which is quadratic in the generalized velocities (see \cite[Section V]{127}). \end{itemize} \startmodif The second condition, referred to as Condition A3, says roughly that if the distance between the true state $\bfx$ and its estimate $\bfhatx$ reduces then the same holds between the corresponding true (measured) output $\bfy$ and its estimate $\bfh(\bfhatx)$.
-Following \cite[Definition 6.2.3]{Rapcsak.97}, a function $\bfh$ satisfying Condition A3 is known as being {\it geodesically monotone}.
-This property involves the output map $\bfh$ of \eqref{eqn:Plant1} and the Riemannian metric $\bfP$, but not the right-hand side $\bff$.
-In \cite[Proposition A3]{57}, we established that this property implies that the level sets of $\bfh$ are strongly convex, which is a property that is typically studied in the context of optimization theory; see, e.g., \cite{Udriste.94}.
-Also it turns out that it is needed only to allow $E$ in (\ref{eqn:Basin}) to be arbitrary -- in this way, making the result semiglobal.
-Indeed, in \cite{127} we show that, without it, Condition A2 alone guarantees the existence of a locally (i.e., $E$ is imposed and small enough) convergent observer and a locally convergent reduced order observer.
-See \cite[Propositions 2.4 and 2.8]{127}.
+The first condition, referred to as Condition A2, named {\it strong differential detectability with respect to the metric $\bfP$}, is related to detectability of \eqref{eqn:Plant1}, and, as such pertains to control theory.
+It involves the right-hand side $\bff$, the output map $\bfh$, and the Riemannian metric $\bfP$ to be chosen. \startmodif Geometrically, it says that the flow generated by \eqref{eqn:Plant1} contracts along directions that are tangent to the level sets of $h$. \stopmodif In \cite{57}, we show that a weak form of this differential detectability property is necessary for the existence of an observer with state $\bfhatx$ in the same space as the system state $\bfx$ and making the set $\mathcal{A}$ in (\ref{LP233}) invariant and a Riemannian distance between true state and its estimate to decrease exponentially when evaluated along solutions.
+We show also that uniform detectability of the linearization of \eqref{eqn:Plant1} along each of its solutions is necessary for Condition A2 to hold.
+In \cite{127}, we present techniques for the design of the Riemannian metric $\bfP$ for given functions $\bff$ and $\bfh$ so that Condition A2 holds.
+We show that such a design is possible when \eqref{eqn:Plant1} satisfies any of the following properties: \begin{itemize} \item[i)] Strongly infinitesimally reconstructible (see \cite[Definition 3.1]{127}) in the sense that each time-varying linear system resulting from the linearization along a solution to the system \eqref{eqn:Plant1} satisfies a uniform reconstructibility property; \item[ii)] Strongly differentially observable, in the sense that the state to output derivatives \startmodif mapping \stopmodif is an injective immersion (see \cite[Proposition 4.4]{127}); \startarchive or \item[iii)] An Euler-Lagrange system, the Lagrangian of which is quadratic in the generalized velocities (see \cite[Section V]{127}). \stoparchive \end{itemize}